 The effectiveness of our SEND provision can also be reflected in the attendance rates of our learners with SEND.
-In 2022-23, the attendance for our SEND students is significantly above the national average for all students (LUTC: 96.0%; national average: 90.7%).
+In 2023-24, the attendance for our SEND students is significantly above the national average (LUTC: 94.9%; national average: 90.7%).

-Many parents/carers whose children have SEND needs and had attendance issues in their previous school settings, have commented that their children are well-supported and enjoy going to Lincoln UTC during parents evenings and in surveys.
+Many parents/carers whose children have SEND needs and had attendance issues in their previous school settings, have commented that their children are well-supported and enjoy going to Lincoln UTC during parents evenings and in parent questionnaire.